bcnodeobc/integrationhub/docs/ethereum.rst

 --------
 Need parameters::

-    hashString      get the latest block
-    indexNumber     {
+    hashString      A block number or hash and the transaction’s index position indexNumber     {
                     "hashString": "latest",
                     "indexNumber": "3"